Linagee-Name-Registrar/ERC/broad.md

 		   - Returns the owner of a given name

 2. **Resolver Contract**
-   - The resolver contract allows users to link their Linagee names to their primary Ethereum address, providing a user-friendly means of address resolution.
+   - The resolver contract allows users to link their domain names to their primary Ethereum address, providing a user-friendly means of address resolution.
 Additionally, the resolver contract permits users to delegate name control to another address without relinquishing ownership.
 Owners can also utilize this contract to set text records, which is particularly valuable for pointing to other on-chain assets.
    - **Core functions:**
 	   - ```mapping(bytes32 => address) public resolveAddress; ```
 	   - ```mapping(bytes32 => address) public controller;  ```